 The GSC is composed of at least four members of the graduate faculty.
 The Department Chair solicits self-nominations in the Spring semester for terms beginning the Fall.
 The Chair may also nominate members, keeping in mind issues including, but not limited to, representativeness and equity.
 Faculty membership is confirmed at the first Fall Faculty Meeting.
-The committee also includes one graduate student representative plus an alternate recommended by the Political Science Graduate Student Association.
+The committee also includes one graduate student representative plus an alternate recommended by the Graduate Coordinator to the Chair and appointed by the Chair.
 The student representative may participate in the meetings of the GSC without the right to vote.

 Recommendations on significant matters of curriculum and policy are to be forwarded from GSC to FAC or the Faculty Meeting.